alinagw/unity-3D-visualizer/README.md

 I hope you enjoy!

----
 ## Instructions

 ### How to Play

 1. Open project in Unity Editor
 2. Ensure that the `3DVisualizer` scene is open
-3. In the `Game` tab in the Unity editor, open the aspect dropdown (probably starts off with "Free Aspect" selected) and uncheck "Low Resolution Aspect Ratios" if it is checked (so the graphcis look better!).
+3. In the `Game` tab in the Unity editor, open the aspect dropdown (probably starts off with "Free Aspect" selected) and uncheck "Low Resolution Aspect Ratios" if it is checked (so the graphics look better!).
 This is only necessary if playing the app in the Unity editor.
-4. Click the play button in the Unity editor
+4. Click the play button in the Unity editor OR build and run the app

+### Building App

+I've successfully built and tested the app on the following platforms:

+* Mac OS (MacBook Pro)
+* iOS 14 (iPhone 12 Pro)
+  * *Note: plays in landscape mode only*
+  * *Another note: there's a small UI quirk due to adjusting the UI to the iPhone safe area.
+I want to fix this in the future.*

+I haven't built/tested on Windows, Android, iPad OS, or WebGL.
 ### App Interface

 #### Joystick